szymtur/just-test-it/README.md

 ### Running Tests

 Tests are executed with the test runner.
-The following commands run all tests
+The following commands run all tests.

 ```bash
 npm test